WhelanB/ScalableComputing/README.md

 Contained 5-8 character passwords derived from rockyou.txt, with a K of roughly 35 and N of 46
 ### Level 2
 Seems to contain two four-letter words concatenated, with currently unknown K and N of 251.
+### Level 3
+Level 3 is made up of values from executing "pwgen -A 5".
+These are 5 letter words with at least one vowel, and exactly 1 digit in either position 3, 4, or 5 (choo5, ohch3, aeph0, ya1ai)